-Tier 2 bottom-up analyses were carried out within selected areas over a number of years.
+Tier 2 bottom-up analyses were carried out within selected areas over several years.
 The analysis quantified the stock and, in some cases, Danish emission factors.
-Detailed analyses were carried out for commercial refrigerators, mobile A/C systems, fridges, freezers, and SF6 power switches.
+Detailed analyses were carried out for commercial refrigerators, mobile A/C systems, fridges, freezers, and SF_6 power switches.
 Analyses were evaluated in separate reports /2, 11, 16/.